What ist a backlog, what types exist, how are they created and prioritised?

 Continuous Working with Backlogs

 Backlogs are dynamic.
 New features, user stories or defects are added and stakeholders change their wishes.
 This results in new priorities on an ongoing basis.
-Regular maintenance is called backlog refinement or grooming.
-It ensures a high level of transparency, so that all project participants always know what is currently being worked on and what is coming up soon.
-A well-maintained backlog is at the heart of agile product development and ensures that companies can react quickly and flexibly to innovations.
-You can usefully supplement working with backlogs with a user story mapping.
+Regular maintenance is called backlog refinement or backlog grooming*.
+It ensures a high level of transparency so that all project participants always know what is currently being worked on and what will be done soon.
+At the same time, companies can react quickly and flexibly to changes.
+In practice, working with user story mappings has proven to be a useful addition.